 Multiple ocean planning efforts exist around Oregon and the Pacific Northwest.
 These efforts include partnerships that bring together local, state, federal, and tribal governments, as well as data sharing opportunities.
-Visit this page to learn more about some of these regional efforts, including the West Coast Regional Planning Body and the West Coast Ocean Partnership under the West Coast Governors Alliance.
+Visit this page to learn more about some of these regional efforts, including the West Coast Ocean Alliance and the West Coast Ocean Data Portal.

-Established in 2015, the West Coast Regional Planning Body (RPB) is a partnership between federally-recognized tribes, federal government agencies, and the states of Washington, Oregon and California focused on enhanced coordination and communication around planning and management of current and emerging ocean uses, as well as information and data-sharing on the West Coast of the U.S.
+Established in 2017, the West Coast Ocean Allicance is a partnership between federal government agencies, and the states of Washington, Oregon and California, and tribes, focused on enhanced coordination and communication around planning and management of current and emerging ocean uses, as well as information and data-sharing on the West Coast of the U.S.

 West Coast Ocean Data Portal

-The West Coast Ocean Data Portal (WCODP) is a project of the West Coast Governors Alliance on Ocean Health (WCGA) to increase discovery and connectivity of ocean and coastal data and people to better inform regional resource management, policy development, and ocean planning.
+The West Coast Ocean Data Portal (WCODP) originally formed as a project of the West Coast Governors Alliance on Ocean Health (WCGA) in 2012 to increase discovery and connectivity of ocean and coastal data and people to better inform regional resource management, policy development, and ocean planning.

 The Portal links existing data systems together to provide an easy to use gateway to discover ocean and coastal data.
 Coastal decision-makers, researchers, and stakeholders use the Portal to access data and decision-support tools they need to understand and address high-priority regional issues.
-The Portal includes visualization tools to help coastal managers track marine debris to help prioritize clean ups and advocate for policies to reduce the impact of trash on our beaches.
+The Portal includes visualization tools to help coastal managers understand natural resources and human uses of the ocean within the California Current Large Marine Ecosystem.